ptournoux/hcsr04-trig-sample/README.md

 # Sample app for HC_SRO4 single pin ultrasonic sensor

 This is a sample app for the HC-SR04 ultrasonic sensor.
 It uses a single pin to trigger the sensor and read the echo.

-The sensor is connected to the Raspberry Pi as follows:
+More information are provided in the driver module repository : https://github.com/ptournoux/hcsr04-trig.git

 ## How to use this code